DriixData/DriixData/README.md

 ## About Me

 Hi!
-I’m Cédric, a **Data Analyst** passionate about turning data into actionable insights.
+I’m Cédric,

-My goal is to build robust analytical solutions using cutting-edge technologies to solve complex problems.
+After a career as a trainer and web designer, where creativity was key, I shifted my expertise to data analysis—a field where precision meets innovation.
+My goal?
+Leveraging data to drive strategic decisions.
+I'm ready to apply my skills in Python, SQL, and Machine Learning to new projects and deliver data-driven solutions for tangible results.

 ## 💻 Technical Skills